snandakumar87/CustomerProfileSparkExample/README.md

 Download spark from https://spark.apache.org/downloads.html

 # Starting Spark Master:
-From the Spark directory: ./sbin/start-master.sh
+From the Spark directory: ./sbin/start-master.sh --webui-port 8090 (use a port of your choice)

 # Starting Spark Slave (Single Node Cluster):
-./sbin/start-slave.sh <master-spark-URL> --webui-port 8090
+./sbin/start-slave.sh <master-spark-URL>

 # Configuration in the Spark Application Code:
 Adjust the location of the jsonFileSrc and jsonFileDest relative to where the project is available.
+Also in Main.java, modify the spark URL so that the appropriate spark context is fetched.

 # Build the Application code:
 cd CustomerProfileSparkExample